directvt/vtm/readme.md

   - Special (Exclusive) keyboard mode for the terminal window to transfer all keyboard events to the terminal as is.
   - A configurable scrollback buffer size (**100k lines by default**, limited by max_int32 and system RAM).
   - Text lookup in the scrollback buffer.
-  - Unicode character Geometry Modifiers VT2D with the ability to output text characters of arbitrary size and in parts (up to 16x4 cells).
+  - Unicode Character Geometry Modifiers VT2D with the ability to output text characters of arbitrary size and in parts (up to 16x4 cells).
   - Stdin/stdout logging.
 - Vtm supports the creation of advanced keyboard bindings (generic: `Ctrl+Enter`, literal: `Ctrl+'\n'`, specific: `LeftCtrl+KeyEnter`, scancodes: `0x1D+0x1C`), allowing for the configuration of complex behavior, like a tmux-style prefix key for modality (e.g., toggling window movement with arrow keys).
 - The entire user interface can be localized to any language, including those with complex scripts, via a configuration file (rendering is powered by VT2D in GUI mode).
 - Vtm has a built-in logging subsystem; the log output is available via the `vtm --monitor` command.
 - Used non-standard technologies:
   - [DirectVT](doc/architecture.md#io-modes) (binary input and output)
-  - [VT2D](doc/character_geometry.md) (Unicode character Geometry Modifiers)
+  - [VT2D](doc/character_geometry.md) (Unicode Character Geometry Modifiers)
   - [DynamicXML](doc/settings.md#dynamicxml) (settings configuration)
   - [Lua scripting](doc/settings.md#lua-scripting) (reactive UI)
   - [TUI Shadows](doc/apps.md#tui-shadows-as-sgr-attribute) (SGR attribute)